Radiator Installation Guide

 However, if there is any additional pipework involved or if you intend to make any changes to the central heating system, then this will need to be performed by a professional plumber.

-Some jobs require a gas safety engineer – especially if there is any work to be done on your gas boiler.
+Some jobs require a Gas Safe registered engineer – especially if there is any work to be done on your gas boiler.

 How Long Does It Take to Install a Radiator?

-The time it takes to install a new radiator will depend on a few factors, including the type of radiator installation, the ease of access, and how many radiators are being installed.
+The time it takes to install a new radiator will depend on a few factors:

-If you are planning on removing a radiator and replacing it with a similar radiator, then this is quite a quick job that can usually be completed within a couple of hours.
+If you're planning on removing a radiator and replacing it with a similar radiator, this can usually be completed within a couple of hours.

 Building Regulations or Planning Permission Approval for Radiator Installation